 Imagine capturing a great photo from your smartphone but you now feel like printing it out – like, a really BIG print.
 To make that happen, you would need to enlarge the image.

-Although it’s very easy to enlarge any image using a variety of photo-editing software, it’s very hard to make those changes without sacrificing quality.
+Although it’s very easy to enlarge any image using a variety of photo editing software, it’s very hard to make those changes without sacrificing quality.
 However, in this article, we’ll explain how you can easily enlarge an image without quality taking a hit.
 Today you're going to find out for sure how to make a picture larger in a few simple steps.

 Is it possible to enlarge a photo without losing its clarity and quality settings?
 There is one more thing you should know before we get to the subject of how to make a picture larger.
 Shrinking the images doesn’t take a toll on the quality because what you’re really doing is making the pixels smaller – so the pixels would be less visible, and in fact, might make the image look sharper as a result.
 However, when you enlarge an image, you’re actually enlarging the pixels – making the whole image appear blurry and pixelated.
-Here is a perfect example:

 This is mainly why you will see image quality sinking after it is enlarged.
 If you want to learn more about this, check out this guide here, which discusses image interpolation in detail – the reason why images get pixelated.

 Apply these techniques and you can enlarge images without experiencing loss of quality.
 And now let’s look at how to enlarge an image in Photoshop.

 How do I make a picture bigger?
 Next, click on the image menu and select the image size option.
 You can also press Alt+Ctrl+I (Option+Command+I for Mac) to open it up.
 This is where the real magic happens.
-Here is how it’s done:

-Now it’s time to do apply the 10% resampling technique.
+Now it’s time to apply the 10% resampling technique.
 But how to make my picture bigger?
 Here is what you have to do:

 Once you have done that, it’s time to play around with resampling.
 Can you see the resample option right above the OK button?
 That’s right – the one with a tick mark on the left.
-Click on Automatic (which will open a dropdown menu) and select Bicubic Smoother option.
+Click on Automatic (which will open a dropdown menu) and select the Bicubic Smoother option.
 This will help in retaining image quality as much as possible and is recommended when you want to enlarge an image.
-Here’s how you do it:

 Once that’s taken care of, it’s time to click on the OK button and see what happens.
 What if you want to increase the image by 50% through the 10% resampling technique?
 For that, we recommend trying out the Action option in Photoshop.
 It’s quite easy.